 This is an activity based on the picture book The Warlord’s puzzle: A mathematical adventure

-Several tangrams copied on coloured paper/card and cut into the 7 pieces (the master is located on the end papers of the book).
+- Several tangrams copied on coloured paper/card and cut into the 7 pieces (the master is located on the end pages of the book).

 This activity is based on the picture book The Warlord’s puzzle: A mathematical adventure